Greengates: Economy

-Greengates' proximity to the Leeds and Liverpool Canal, that runs through Apperley Bridge to the north of the village, has meant that Greengates has several mills.
+Greengates' proximity to the Leeds and Liverpool Canal, which runs through Apperley Bridge to the north of the village, has meant that Greengates has several mills.
 At the western end is Robin Mills and Albion Mills.
 Robin Mills was a base for manufacturing knitting wool yarns but is now split into industrial units.
 A large part of Robin Mills is occupied by Storey Evans, carton, leaflet, label etc. printers for the pharmaceutical industry.
 Albion Mills is split into office accommodation and business units.
 There is the racing car themed Speedmaster Conference Centre, until recently notable for its classic, competition and racing car showroom and exhibition.
 The centre was opened in April 2008 by Sir Stirling Moss.

 The large cenotaph war memorial situated at the crossroads, which commemorates those who died in World War I and World War II from Greengates and the surrounding villages.

 On Harrogate Road to the north of the main crossroads there is a large Anglican church dedicated to St. John the Evangelist.
 Along this stretch of the Harrogate Road is Optegra Yorkshire Eye Hospital and Bettersight Advanced Eye and Vision Consultancy.